kool-engine/kool/README.md

 ## A Simple Custom Shader

-As mentioned above shaders can be composed of a set of predefined nodes (and even additional custom nodes).
+Shaders are composed of nodes quite similar to Unity's Shader Graph (however it's completely code-based, no fancy editor).
+Shader code is then generated and compiled from the node-based model on-the-fly for each backend (OpenGL / WebGL / Vulkan).
-Shader nodes are combined to a ```ShaderModel``` which is then used to generate the shader code for the selected rendering backend (currently Vulkan, OpenGL or WebGL2).

 A very simple shader model could look like this:
 ```kotlin
 val superSimpleModel = ShaderModel().apply {
     val ifColors: StageInterfaceNode